kmarkus/lsdbus/README.md

 - added `bus:release_name`
 - **vtab slots are now also garbage collected**.
-So make sure to hold onto the vtab object returned by `server:new` (this itself contains a ref to the slot `.slot`) or the interface will dissappear after the next GC cycle.
+So make sure to hold onto the vtab object returned by `server:new` (this itself contains a ref to the slot `.slot`) or the interface will disappear after the next GC cycle.
 - `b:add_signal`: takes a numeric signals numbers instead of a string. the `lsdbus` module defines constants for supported signals.